verysamuel/courier-kata/notes.md

 - "combination of discounts which saves the most money" is in direct conflict with the given example depending upon your interpretation
+- It is unclear whether "every 5th parcel" includes already discounted parcels in the count.

+## Beyond
+- I would seek to clarify the requirements
+    - Ambiguities around discounts
+    - Ambiguities around weights
+- At this point I would probably make a newtype for `Cost`s and perhaps even a separate one for `DiscountCost`s.
+This would ensure all Costs are positive while all discounts are negative.
+The `std::ops` traits such as `Add` can be implemented between these types so that they are dealt with correctly.
+- If appropriate (e.g requirements are changing very, very frequently within each feature), I would make the whole system more data-oriented with a uniform configuration for prices, discounts, weight limits etc.
+- `impl Dispaly for Order` so a convenient receipt can be printed as implied in the requirements.
+- More tests, particular of the complicated discounting are required.